Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

 • Required

-• This can be the student's actual first name, but it could also be an initial, alias or code that could be used to identify the student.
+• This can be the student's actual first name, but it could also be an initial, an alias or a code that could be used to identify the student.

 • Required

-• This can be the student's actual first name, but it could also be an initial, alias or code that could be used to identify the student.
+• This can be the student's actual last name, but it could also be an initial, an alias or a code that could be used to identify the student.

 • Column E: Username